 The General Assembly should provide funding to counties to install systems that capture methane from landfills and wastewater treatment plants and, where feasible, use the captured methane for on-site power generation.

-The Governor should appoint a task force including Maryland’s cement manufacturers, state agency staff, and technical experts to secure federal funding and technical assistance for constructing carbon capture and utilization/storage (CCUS) facilities to mitigate unavoidable CO2 emissions from the cement manufacturing process.
+The Governor should appoint a task force including Maryland’s cement manufacturers, state agency staff, and technical experts to secure federal funding and technical assistance for constructing carbon capture and utilization/storage (CCUS) facilities and the use of renewable hydrogen instead of carbonaceous fuels to mitigate unavoidable CO2 emissions from the cement manufacturing process.
 The Governor should also provide funding for one position in MDE and one position in MEA to coordinate the task force and work with public and private partners to develop CCUS projects in Maryland.
 Furthermore, funding should be provided to MDE and MEA to secure technical assistance to help with project development and navigating the regulatory complexity associated with CCUS.

 Modify the state’s thermal renewable energy credit program

 Modify definitions for qualifying biomass in the current Renewable Portfolio Standard and create a thermal energy-specific program to better support a range of clean heat solutions.
-The General Assembly should 1) allow certain types of woody biomass-to-energy systems to qualify for Thermal Renewable Energy Credits (TRECs), currently part of the Renewable Portfolio Standard (RPS), and 2) authorize the development of a new thermal energy-specific program to absorb the TREC program and better support solutions for reducing GHG emissions associated with thermal energy.
+The General Assembly should 1) allow certain types of woody biomass-to-energy systems to qualify for Thermal Renewable Energy Credits (TRECs), currently part of the Renewable Portfolio Standard (RPS), and 2) authorize the development of a new thermal energy-specific program that takes into account both carbon in the air as well as in the soil to absorb the TREC program and better support solutions for verifiably having not net additions or even net negative additions to atmospheric GHG concentrations. .
 These actions should lead to reduced GHG emissions from direct fuel use in buildings, reduced consumption of fossil fuels, enhanced carbon sequestration in Maryland’s forests, and greater development of renewable electricity projects.

 To support healthy and climate-adapted forest stand densities, sustainable urban tree management, and a resilient wood products industry, the General Assembly should modify statutory definitions for qualifying biomass in COMAR and the Public Utilities Article to allow TRECs to be generated from a thermal energy system that: